 Selected Research Participation Projects (to be updated)

-This page provides links to recent projects conducted as a Research Experience for Undergraduates (REU).
-These projects are being undertaken in the Department of Physics and Astronomy at Drake University.
+This page provides links to some projects conducted as a Research Experience for Undergraduates (REU).
+These projects were undertaken in the Department of Physics and Astronomy at Drake University.

 - Generation of Mathematica animations to show the charge distribution of collisionally excited states.
 Click here for details.

-- Excitation and ionization of atomic hydrogen by electron impact within the Temkin-Poet S-wave model.
+- Excitation and ionization of atomic hydrogen by electron impact in the Temkin-Poet S-wave model.
 Click here for details.

 - Excitation, dissociation, and ionization of H2+ by a strong laser pulse.
 Click here for details.